How to Screw into a Stud

 • Once you’ve located the stud, give it a gentle tap with your knuckles to ensure it sounds solid.
 If it feels hollow or unstable, you may need to find another stud or use alternative mounting methods.

-• Lastly, verify the location of any electrical wires or pipes behind the wall before you start drilling.
+• Verify the location of any electrical wires or pipes behind the wall before you start drilling.
 Accidentally puncturing these can have serious consequences.
-You can use a wire detector or consult an expert to ensure the area is safe.
+Use a wire detector or consult an expert to ensure the area is safe.

 Troubleshooting Common Issues